quasar-gfx/QUASAR-client/README.md

 The OpenXR code is based on: https://openxr-tutorial.com/android/opengles/index.html

-The renderer can be found here: https://github.com/EdwardLu2018/QUASAR
+The server code can be found here: https://github.com/EdwardLu2018/QUASAR